-Though the IP survey is somewhat limited in scope, the mean background value appears to be about 1.5 milliseconds.
-This suggests that values that would be considered to be anomalous would be above 4.5 milliseconds but values between 3.0 and 4.5 milliseconds could be considered of exploration interest and therefore, possibly anomalous.
+The mean background value of the IP survey appears to be about 1.5 milliseconds.
+This suggests that values that would be considered to be anomalous would be above 4.5 milliseconds but values between 3.0 and 4.5 milliseconds could be considered to be of exploration interest and, therefore, possibly anomalous.
+The IP survey has revealed two main anomalies labeled A and B within the main grid area and a third anomaly labeled C, on line 33+00E, to be of strong exploration interest.

-The IP survey has therefore revealed an anomaly, labeled A, that is of strong exploration interest.
-It is best seen on lines 47+00E and 48+00E below the tributary creek.
-However, the southwestern edge of the anomaly can also be seen on the other two lines, 49+00E and 50+00E below the same creek.
-(These two lines were done first and therefore the significance of anomaly A was not realized until the northwestern two lines were completed.)
-This suggests a minimum strike length of 300 meters with it being open both to the northwest and to the southeast.
-Anomaly A reaches a high of 25 milliseconds, though quite commonly is around 10 to 15 milliseconds.
-The depth to the causative source appears to be around 110 meters.
+Anomaly A is best seen on lines 43+00E to 48+00E below the tributary creek.
+However, the southwestern edge of the anomaly can also be seen on the southeastern-most two lines, 49+00E and 50+00E below the same creek.
+(These two lines were done first and therefore the significance of anomaly A was not realized until the next two lines at that time were completed.)
+The writer has also interpreted this anomaly to occur on line 42+00E where it is less distinct.
+(On this line, low resistivities limited the depth penetration.)
+This suggests a minimum strike length of 800 meters with it being open both to the northwest and to the southeast.
+Anomaly A is strongest on line 43+00E where it reaches a high of 142 milliseconds, though quite commonly is around 10 to 15 milliseconds.
+The depth to the causative source appears to be from about 40 meters to as much as 150 meters, though on some lines such as 45+00E and 47+00E, the causative source may be close to surface.
 It also appears to be open to depth where it may increase in width as well.

 The reason that this anomaly is of strong exploration interest is that it undoubtedly reflects sulphide mineralization that occurs within Nicola Group rocks (as indicated by the resistivity survey).
-Therefore, this IP anomaly could be reflecting the southeastern extension of the source, or is similar to the source, of the mineralization as indicated by the mineralized Cannell Creek boulders.
-(Because of the depth to the causative source of anomaly A, it is not likely the source itself of the mineralized boulders.)
+In addition, and equally important, it correlates with an MMI soil anomaly on lines 45+00E and 46+00E which are the only two survey lines within this grid area that were sampled.
+Therefore, this IP anomaly could be reflecting the source of the mineralized Cannell Creek boulders.
+Though the depth to the causative source is too deep along much of the length of anomaly A, some parts of it, such as on line 45+00E and 47+00E may be shallow enough.
+Otherwise, this anomaly may simply be reflecting mineralization similar to the actual source of the boulders located elsewhere on the property.